© Crown copyright 2020

 There is no dedicated parking.

 The terrain at Barton Hills is steep and difficult in places and is mostly unsuitable for wheelchairs.
 Depending on the weather, the path alongside the stream from the hay meadow towards the spring can be suitable for wheelchair access.

 Volunteer on the second Thursday of every month from 10am to 4pm to carry out tasks such as scrub management and fence and gate installation.
-For dates and further details see the North Chilterns Volunteering website.
+For dates and further details see North Chilterns Volunteering.

 For further information about Barton Hills or to get involved contact the reserve manager: